sijingzhangzsj0604/docs/docs/cloud/guides/observability/log-collection-with-http-logger.md

 :::

-### Create Application and API
+### Create Service and API

-We'll create an Application with the following details in this guide.
+We'll create a Service with the following details in this guide.

-* The Application name is `loggly-httpbin`.
+* The Service name is `loggly-httpbin`.
 * The path prefix is `/v1`.
 * The protocol is `HTTP`.
 * The HTTP Host is `loggly.httpbin.org`.
 * The upstream URL is `https://httpbin.org`.

-Besides, we'll create an API inside the `loggly-httpbin` Application.
+Besides, we'll create an API inside the `loggly-httpbin` Service.

 * The API name is `json`.
 * The path is `/json` (exact match).